Exam-Ripper/Apex-Learning-Hack/README.md

-# How to hack any Apex Learning Test or Quiz
+# How to hack any Apex Learning Test or Quiz GET ALL ANSWERS

 In this guide, I will teach you how to hack any apex learning quiz, test, CST, TST, or Exam.
 We will be using a tool called Examripper.
 You can get it [at patreon here](https://patreon.com).
 This Apex Learning answers script will hack any Apex Learning assessment and automatically finish it.